PCB Fabrication and Assembly: What’s the Difference?

 • Through-Hole Technology (THT): Leads are inserted into holes and soldered.

-7 Key Differences Between PCB Fabrication and PCB Assembly
+PCB Fabrication Vs PCB Assembly

 AspectPCB FabricationPCB Assembly